 Now that you have a system and a set of rules, it’s a matter of distributing your points.

-As I mentioned earlier, it is tempting to look at a rule and give it a point value because it’s pretty easy to judge the importance of each rule based simply on logic, but this can lead to problems so resist the temptation.
+As I mentioned earlier, it is tempting to look at a rule and give it a point value because it’s pretty easy to judge the importance of each rule based simply on logic, but this can lead to problems, so resist the temptation.

-This way you’ll end up with a balanced system that gives proper weight to different factors.
+This way, you’ll end up with a balanced system that gives proper weight to different factors.
 This approach will prevent a lead scoring system that scores leads highly simply because they match your target market or display highly engaged behavior—it will take a bit of both to achieve a high score.

-You may want to divide your points evenly between characteristic rules (Steps 1-3) and behaviors (Step 4) so that you give appropriate weight to fit and interest based rules.
+You may want to divide your points evenly between characteristic rules (Steps 1-3) and behaviors (Step 4) so that you give appropriate weight to fit and interest-based rules.

 You may also want to give equal weight to “critical conversion behaviors” and “interest indicating” behaviors.
-This way a lead can receive a high rating for interest but they won’t rank as high as someone who has also engaged in critical behaviors.
+This way, a lead can receive a high rating for interest, but they won’t rank as high as someone who has also engaged in critical behaviors.

 You can vary the specific proportion of points according to your experience with your prospects.
 The important thing is that you are dividing up your points along categories in logical ways before assigning those points to individual rules.
-This way you can be sure that the distribution of points leads to meaningful, well-balanced scores.
+This way, you can be sure that the distribution of points leads to meaningful, well-balanced scores.

-Once you have 30 days or more of data you can begin to do some analysis:
+Once you have 30 days or more of data, you can begin to do some analysis:

-Were there low scoring leads that ended up converting?
+- Were there low-scoring leads that ended up converting?

-Were there many highly scored leads that didn’t convert?
+- Were there many highly scored leads that didn’t convert?

-Some great leads just won’t convert so you should expect some inconsistencies there, but you want to be sure you are identifying all your best leads.
+Some great leads just won’t convert, so you should expect some inconsistencies there, but you want to be sure you are identifying all your best leads.
 A high number of low-scoring leads that end up converting indicate that your current scoring system might not be identifying all your best leads.
-If you examine these leads closely you may find additional rules that would have included them.
+If you examine these leads closely, you may find additional rules that would have included them.

-It’s unlikely that your lead scoring system will be perfect right off the bat but as long as your average lead score for “prospects who end up converting” is higher than the average lead score of “those who didn’t convert,” you know you are on the right track.
+It’s unlikely that your lead scoring system will be perfect right off the bat, but as long as your average lead score for “prospects who end up converting” is higher than the average lead score of “those who didn’t convert,” you know you are on the right track.

-Our lead scoring tool is extremely flexible.
+Our lead scoring tool is highly flexible.

-You can score contacts and you can score deals (or both).
+You can score contacts, and you can score deals (or both).
 You access lead scoring in the upper left-hand corner of the “Contacts” page:

 If you have a variety of products or different markets, you can set up as many distinct lead scoring programs as you want.
 You can also create distinct lead scores along different dimensions.
 For instance, you could have separate scores for characteristics and engagement.
-You could have different scores for email interaction and site tracking.
+You could have other scores for email interaction and site tracking.